giri3sg/awards/readme.md

-A Content Management System (CMS) webproject developed in Angular
+A Content Management System (CMS) developed in Angular